Best Practices

 Frequently asked questions

-Can I bid on a competitor's brand in a Performance Max campaign?
 Yes — Performance Max respects the same trademark framework.
 The risk is auto-generated assets pulling competitor names into headlines.
 Disable auto-assets or exclude trademark terms from your asset library, and audit generated copy weekly.
 Otherwise Google's automation will write ad copy that gets you disapproved.

-What happens if I ignore a trademark complaint email from Google?
 Google will typically disapprove the specific ads named in the complaint within a few business days.
 If you keep editing them to evade enforcement, the account can be flagged for repeated policy violations.
 The severe outcome is account suspension, which is much harder to undo than just replacing the ad copy.

-Is Dynamic Search Ads (DSA) a loophole?
 No. DSA can pull competitor trademarks into headlines via page content.
 Google enforces on DSA the same way it enforces on regular text ads — if a complaint names you, headlines get restricted regardless of whether a human or the algorithm wrote them.
 Exclude competitor-branded pages from your DSA target.

-Can I use the competitor's logo on my landing page?
 Probably no. Nominative fair use allows some trademark reference on comparison pages, but logos add a likelihood-of-confusion signal that courts weigh heavily.
 A typeset brand name in a comparison table is usually safe; a pixel-perfect logo suggests endorsement.
 Ask a lawyer before shipping a page with a competitor's logo on it.

-Does bidding on a competitor's brand hurt my ad account's standing with Google?
 No. Google's account-quality signals track policy compliance, payment history, and user experience — not competitive aggression.
 Competitor-keyword campaigns are routine and widespread.
 They do not, on their own, affect account reputation as long as you are not violating trademark, impersonation, or misleading-content rules.

 Wrapping up